furqan-qadri/SocialLife/README.md

 The design is based on a figma mockup which has been copied to pixel perfect precision.
-CSS techniques such as flexbox and grid have been used as well
+CSS techniques such as flexbox and grid have been used as well.